bartificer/programming-by-stealth/docs/pbs44.md

 ES6 adds a feature some other languages have had for many years, so-called _variadic_ or _rest_ arguments.
 A function can only define a single variadic argument, and it has to be the last argument.
 Why?
 Because a variadic argument collects all the remaining arguments together into a single array.
 You can think of a variadic argument as _‘all the rest of the arguments’_, hence the nickname _rest arguments_.

-In ES6 you define an argument as being variadic by pre-fixing the name with three periods.
-So, we could re-write the above example like so:
+In ES6 you define an argument as being variadic by prefixing the name with three periods.
+So, we could rewrite the above example like so:

 ```javascript
 // define the product function